ik5/json_parser_tests/readme.rst

 The project does not meant to create a production ready code, or efficient code.

 You can view it as an "Hello world" like pet project just to test stuff.

 Even if there is an existed JSON parser to that language, it is ignored!

 Supported Platforms
 ===================

-The programming languages that I'm using, must all work under Linux.
+The programming languages that I'm using, must all works under Linux.
 So if there is a language that is platform specific, that cannot use x86(_64) modern Linux, I will not use that language in my expirements.